 Social Security won't spend any time looking for a beneficiary if there isn't an obvious one noted in the file—like a surviving spouse or children with a known address.
 And Social Security doesn't have to contact anyone—even obvious beneficiaries—if the underpayment (the amount the beneficiaries would get) is less than $50.

 If Social Security doesn't send you a notice, you might still find out about the claim if you receive the applicant's mail.
-When a pending case is at the application or reconsideration levels, Social Security will continue to work on the claim until a decision is made, and the SSA will continue to send notices to the applicant's last known address.
+When a pending disability claim is at the initial application stage or the reconsideration level, Social Security will continue to work on the claim until a decision is made, and the SSA will continue to send notices to the applicant's last known address.

-If a disability appeal has made it to the hearing level when the applicant dies and a hearing hasn't taken place, you might be notified of the claim.
+If the applicant's disability claim has been denied and an appeal has made it to the hearing level when the applicant dies, you might be notified of the claim if the hearing hasn't yet taken place.
 The Office of Hearings Operations (OHO) will initiate an inquiry to find a substitute party to pursue the hearing.

 If the deceased applicant was already represented by a disability advocate—a lawyer or nonlawyer representative—that person continues to have the authority to file appeals on behalf of the applicant.
 The advocate can help identify and find beneficiaries and counsel them about their rights.